LT-IntroToAI-SY2526/assignment-1-intro-to-python-AshleyQ17/a1_writeup.md

 > Make them progressively more challenging.
 Make sure each problem has clear instructions and example inputs/outputs."
 Then asking it to "explain in detail how they each work, how the input leads to the output".
 Then ChatGPT generated explanations to all of the solutions.
 Something that I learned from the responses is how Python is very similar to Javascript, for example when writing functions it had a very similar structure to the functions in Javascript, this gave me an idea of

 3. **What concepts were most challenging?** How did AI help you understand them?
+Most of the concepts to me were challenging since it was my first time using Python so I didn't know how to write the code in pythonic code, but I think the most challenging one were writing if and else statements since the structure of them was very distinct from if it was done by using Javascript, I felt like in Python they had

 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?